 |Posted on 20 January, 2017 at 15:55||comments (3)|

 Either a live model or practice doll head with long hair.
-You can of course use a long wig or faux hair if you want to create a permanent hair covered wig cage.
+You can of course use any long wig (attached to a block) or weft faux hair if you want to create a permanent hair covered wig cage.